Mercury-HPC/Mercury-HPC.github.io/documentation.md

 There is then enough information to use the [RPC layer](#rpc-layer).
 Other routines such as `NA_Msg_send_unexpected()`, `NA_Msg_send_expected()`,
 `NA_Msg_recv_unexpected()`, `NA_Msg_recv_expected()`, `NA_Put()`, `NA_Get()`, etc,
 are used internally.
-There should not be any need to use them directly.
+There should not be any need for using them directly.

 ### Available Plugins